codenjoyme/codenjoy-builder/README.md

 The latest version as of now
 ```
 <properties>
-    <codenjoy.version>1.0.27</codenjoy.version>
+    <codenjoy.version>1.1.1</codenjoy.version>
 </properties>
 ```
 If you want to add your new game - please do thing bellow.
-Add your game dependency.
+Add your game dependency (you can add multiple games at the same time).
 ```
 <profiles>
     <!-- Games dependencies (put your game here - replace YOURGAME) -->